-Go to London, Vancouver, Paris, Hong Kong, Singapore, Tokyo and Mumbai and you’ll notice how real estate prices are much, much higher.
+Go to London, Vancouver, Paris, Hong Kong, Singapore, Tokyo and Mumbai.
+You’ll notice how real estate prices are much, much higher despite salaries much lower.

 With all the tech company growth and massive wages, I see San Francisco real estate continue to increase in price over time.

-The best area to buy property in San Francisco is on the less dense west side where there are more single family homes and less condos.
+The best area to buy property in San Francisco is on the less dense west side.
+The west side has more single family homes and less condos.
 If you can get a panoramic ocean view home in Golden Gate Heights, that’s the best micro-investment in my opinion.

-Now is also a good time to buy property in the SF Bay Area because there will be a rush back to city living once there is herd immunity.
-With so many successfully IPOs and sources of capital in the SF Bay Area, I’m certain people will come rushing back.
+Now is also a good time to buy property in the SF Bay Area because there is a rush back to city living.
+With so many successful IPOs and sources of capital in the SF Bay Area, people are returning.

 With so much funny money gains in the stock market, now is a great time to turn those paper profits into real assets.
 And the best type of SF real estate are single family homes with ocean views.
 I highly recommend buying single family homes in the following neighborhoods: